File Taxes Early to Prevent ID Theft

-The statistics are alarming, as is how easily this crime is committed.
 Often, taxpayers do not find out they are victims of identity theft until they attempt to file their own tax returns online.
 Other taxpayers are notified of the theft through notices from the IRS.

 How to Prevent Taxpayer ID Theft

-The IRS has pledged to increase prevention efforts, but it is hard to catch or prevent on the spot.
+The IRS has pledged to increase prevention efforts, but it is hard to catch or prevent identity theft on the spot.
 Since you can’t count on the regulating organization to protect you, you’re going to have to protect yourself.